0LNetworkCommunity/documentation/docs/community-programs/ftw-ongoing-full-time-workers-program.md

-Provisionally, the FTEP program is administered by iqlusion inc. Funds sent to this wallet are pass-through; destined to iqlusion for onward distribution in the same month.
-Futurely, a different entity may administer this program.
+Provisionally, the FTEP program was administered by iqlusion inc. until Q3 2023.
+Funds sent to this were intended to be pass-through; destined to iqlusion for onward distribution in the same month.
 Iqlusion has no claim nor fee on the funds sent to this address.
-The community will be notified in customary channels if ownership of the address changes.
+Subsequently administration was transferred to Infinite Game LLC.